Cat Nail Trimming Tips

 If your cat is aged or ill, she may not sharpen her nails as she should.
 As a result, she could end up with a nail growing into the paw pad or a nail forming into an ever-growing circle.
 If a nail grows into the delicate paw pad, you will have to take your cat to the veterinarian to have it cut and cauterized.

 In some cases, just like a dog, overgrown nails can cause a cat to walk differently or not be able to retract her nails.
 These overgrown nails can become caught in carpets or even cause your cat to develop back problems.
 To avoid this, you should clip your cat’s nails.
+A veterinary assistant or pet groomer should be able to show you how to do this correctly.

 How to Trim Cat Claws